-- 9. The Council did not breach the Authorised Limit (set at £240m for 2016/17) or the Operational Boundary (set at £230m for 2016/17) and the Maturity Structure of Fixed Rate Borrowing (restricted to 30 years and below). - 10.
-The risks for Councils are associated with affordability, interest rates and refinancing the affordability risk is whether the Council can afford to service the loan, this was achieved through the Council producing a viable thirty-year financial plan.
-This plan continues to be reviewed quarterly by officers and half yearly reports are presented to the Housing Scrutiny Panel.
+8. The Council did not breach the Authorised Limit (set at £270m for 2018/19) or the Operational Boundary (set at £260m for 2018/19) and the Maturity Structure of Fixed Rate Borrowing (restricted to 30 years and below).

+9. The risks for Councils are associated with affordability, interest rates and refinancing - the affordability risk is whether the Council can afford to service the loan, this was achieved through the Council producing a viable thirty-year financial plan.
+This plan continues to be reviewed quarterly by officers and half yearly reports are presented to the Communities Select Committee.
 The interest rate risk is whether a change in interest rate could have an impact on the viability of the financial plan.
 Only 17% of the amount borrowed in 2011/12 was at a variable rate, the remainder were fixed at preferential rates.
 Any upward movement in interest rates would be 'hedged' by a corresponding increase in interest earned on Council investments.
-The refinancing risk is that maturing borrowings, capital project or partnership financing cannot be refinanced on suitable terms.
-Within the financial plan it is anticipated that all borrowing will be repaid on maturity and any borrowing to support future capital expenditure can easily be obtained from other local authorities or the Public Works Loans Board.
+The refinancing risk is that maturing borrowings, capital project or partnership financing cannot be repaid on maturity and any borrowing to support future capital expenditure can easily be obtained from other local authorities or the Public Works Loans Board.

-The Council's Treasury Position
+The Council's treasury position